 - Co-working or contributing membership is the most basic.
 It allows you to hang out at the space and use the wi-fi.
 It doesn’t include a key for 24/7 access, so you are at the mercy of regular hours and whenever other members are around.
 It also doesn’t include access to use any tools.
 This membership is most common for programmers and folks interested in the community, but not the equipment.
 It’s also used by supporters of Sector67, who want to be invited to members-only events and other activities but aren’t interested in using the equipment regularly.
 Cost is $30/month.

-- Dedicated office space is similar to desk space, except that you get an approximately 7’x7′ area instead of a desk section.
+- Dedicated office space is similar to desk space, except that you get a 7’x7′ area instead of a desk section.
 You can use this space for quiet activities related to office-type work – you cannot use the office space for anything that generates noise, dust, smells, etc. Cost is $200/month.

 I want to laser cut something

-The first thing to understand is that our machines are not intended for production use, so we may reject your use if you’re going to disrupt normal access to the machine because your jobs take a long time (hours) or you’re running many parts that result in long run times (hours).
+The first thing to understand is that our machines are not intended for production use, so we may reject your use if you’re going to disrupt normal access to the machine because your jobs take a long time (many hours) or you’re running many parts that result in long run times (many hours).
 For production runs, we’re happy to make recommendations for local services that are available as well as alternative methods of higher volume manufacturing.
 Our machines can certainly be used for low volume runs or prototyping and you’re welcome to sell the things you make, but we can’t have the expectation that we’re a production or manufacturing solution for your product.